Fidelity-based distance bounds for $N$-qubit approximate quantum error correction: General case

-\end{widetext} Finally, by collecting the results in Eqs.~\eqref{eq:0000000000A5},~\eqref{eq:0000000000A7},~\eqref{eq:0000000000A9}, and~\eqref{eq:0000000000A11}, one finds analytical expressions for both the sub-fidelity and super-fidelity distance measures for a general initial $N$-qubit probe state undergoing the action of the dephasing channel.
-We emphasize that these results solely depends on prior knowledge of the set of coefficients ${a_{{j_1},\ldots,{j_N}}}$ [see Eq.~\eqref{eq:0000000000A2}], which in turn can be readily obtained by writting the state $\rho$ in terms of the basis of operators $\{ {I_0}, {I_+}, {I_-}, {I_z} \}$.
+Finally, by collecting the results in Eqs.~\eqref{eq:0000000000A5},~\eqref{eq:0000000000A7},~\eqref{eq:0000000000A9}, and~\eqref{eq:0000000000A11}, one finds analytical expressions for both the subfidelity and superfidelity distance measures for a general initial $N$-qubit probe state undergoing the action of the dephasing channel.
+We emphasize that these results solely depend on prior knowledge of the set of coefficients ${a_{{j_1},\ldots,{j_N}}}$ [see Eq.~\eqref{eq:0000000000A2}], which in turn can be readily obtained by writing the state $\rho$ in terms of the basis of operators $\{ {I_0}, {I_+}, {I_-}, {I_z} \}$.